MuhammedM294/lab-agile-planning/README.md

 # lab-agile-planning
-This repository contains a lab for agile planning, a part of introduction to agile development and scrum course.
+Training for agile planning, a part of introduction to agile development and scrum course.